There are times when you need to deflate your bike tire for several reasons such as :

-2. Loosen the small lockring nut on the valve core
+Step 2.
+Loosen the small lockring nut on the valve core

-- Make sure to completely unscrew it.
+- Make sure to unscrew it completely.

 - Skip this step if you’re using a Schrader valve.

-3. Release the air
+Step 3.
+Release the air

 - For Presta valves (also known as French valves), gently depress the locking nut.
 Each press should only last for 0.5 to 1 second.

 - For Schrader valves (also known as American valves), gently depress the tiny pin in the middle of the valve for 0.5 to 1 second each time.
-You can use your fingernails to do it, but a flat-head screwdriver will definitely make things easier.
+You can use your fingernails to do it, but a flat-head screwdriver will make things easier.

 - Pinch the tire with your fingers to determine if you have reached your desired tire pressure.